ng-Classic/ng-classic/aio/content/guide/devtools.md

 In the preceding screenshot, you can see the component tree of an application.

 The component tree displays a hierarchical relationship of the *components and directives* within your application.
-When you select a component or a directive instance, Angular DevTools presents additional information about that instance.
+When you select a component or a directive instance, Angular ClassicDevTools presents additional information about that instance.

 ### View properties

 Click the individual components or directives in the component explorer to select them and preview their properties.
-Angular DevTools displays their properties and metadata on the right-hand side of the component tree.
+Angular ClassicDevTools displays their properties and metadata on the right-hand side of the component tree.

 Navigate in the component tree using the mouse or the following keyboard shortcuts: